 and insulin injections.
 A child may feel:

-Parents can help their child by treating him or her as a normal child with diabetes
+Parents can help their child by treating them as a normal child with diabetes management

 Many areas have diabetes camps, support groups, and other organizations for children